Why the four seasons of crypto matter to investors

 How halving impacts crypto supply

 Bitcoin is one of the leading cryptocurrencies and in many ways acts as a proxy for the overall crypto market.
 One unique thing about bitcoin is that it is designed to go through a process called “halving.”
 This means that every four years, the number of bitcoins created every 10 minutes is cut in half.
-The quadrennial halving most recently occurred in April 2025 and will continue until there is a total of 21 million bitcoins in existence.
+The quadrennial halving most recently occurred in April 2024 and will continue until there is a total of 21 million bitcoins in existence.
 This process was designed to create scarcity so bitcoins maintain their value.

 By intentionally limiting the supply of bitcoin, halving can affect the price of bitcoin to spur a bull run.
-There have been four halvings since bitcoin’s inception in 2011, and each has kicked off a bull run that spanned anywhere from 12 to 18 months.
+There have been four halvings since bitcoin’s inception in 2009, and each has kicked off a bull run that spanned anywhere from 12 to 18 months.

 What are the four seasons of crypto?

-The cryptocurrency cycle can be thought of as having four ‘seasons’:
+The cryptocurrency cycle can be thought of as having four “seasons”:

 - Summer: Historically, most of bitcoin’s gains come directly after the halving.
 This “summer” period starts with the halving event and ends once the price of bitcoin hits its prior peak.
 Historically, this period has lasted about five months, on average.

 - Fall: Once the price surpasses the old high, it tends to attract interest from the media, new investors, and businesses, which can then drive prices even higher.
 The “fall” represents the time between when the old high is passed and a new high is reached, which signals that the bull market has run its course.
-Under this framework, bitcoin entered “fall” in December 2024.
-Historically, crypto fall has lasted 10 months, on average, but the current period has already spanned longer than that.

 - Spring: The crypto market tends to recover from its lows in anticipation of the coming summer period as investors try to get in before prices spike with the next bull market.
 This “spring” period of historical price momentum occurs between the latest bottom and the next halving event, starting the cycle anew.
 On average, it spans 17 months.